Are you ready to discover your college program?

-There are 158 institutions of higher learning in the state of Oklahoma.
-A few of the largest and most well-known public universities include the University of Oklahoma in Norman, Oklahoma State University, and the University of Central Oklahoma.
+Oklahoma is home to 158 institutions of higher learning.
+Some of the largest and most well-known public universities include the University of Oklahoma in Norman, Oklahoma State University, and the University of Central Oklahoma.
 Notable private institutions include the University of Tulsa, Oral Roberts University, Oklahoma City University, and Oklahoma Christian University.

 Computer Science Careers in Oklahoma

-Computer science positions can also be found in other fields.
-For example, in 2016 nearly 20% of information security analysts were employed in the finance and insurance industry and nearly 20% of software developers were employed in the manufacturing industry.
-Oklahoma is home to a variety of computer science careers and positions even though it is not known for its computer and technology industry.
+Many computer science experts work in fields outside of information technology.
+For example, in 2016 nearly 20% of information security analysts were employed in the finance and insurance industry, and around 20% of software developers worked in manufacturing.
+Despite Oklahoma’s reputation as an agricultural state, candidates can find a variety of computer science career opportunities, both in and out of the computer and technology industry.

 Computer Science Employers in Oklahoma

 - Dell Technologies: Dell Technologies is a multinational information technology corporation based in Round Rock, Texas.
-While they are not headquartered in Oklahoma, they employ roughly 1,000-1,500 people within the state, making it one of the top employers in Oklahoma’s technology industry.
+The company employs roughly 1,000-1,500 Oklahoma residents, making it one of the state’s top employers in the technology industry.
 A few relevant positions at the company include software engineer, systems engineering analyst, software developer, and cloud engineer.

-- IBM (International Business Machines): IBM is a large information technology company based in New York.
-The company has locations in both Oklahoma City and Tulsa.
-They employ roughly 300-400 people within the state.
-Computer science related positions within the company include AI/machine learning software developer, software engineer, systems programmer, and software performance analyst.
+- IBM: IBM is a large information technology company based in New York.
+The company maintains locations in Oklahoma City and Tulsa, employing roughly 300-400 people within the state.
+IBM hires many computer science professionals, including AI/machine learning software developers, software engineers, systems programmers, and software performance analysts.

 - The Williams Company, Inc.: Williams is a Fortune 500 energy company headquartered in Tulsa, Oklahoma.
 The company processes and transports natural gas, and also holds assets in petroleum and electricity.
-They employ 1300-1500 people, among which include computer science-related occupations.
-A few positions in the company that require a degree in computer science include IT business systems analyst, business systems programmer, and telecommunications specialist.
+Williams employs 1,300-1,500 people, including many in computer science-related occupations.
+Professionals with a degree in computer science fill several roles at Williams, becoming IT business systems analysts, business systems programmers, and telecommunications specialists.